Sitecore/accelerate-content-hub/integrations/Sitecore.ContentHub.Integration.SearchConnector/Sitecore.ContentHub.Integration.SearchConnector/readme.md

 ﻿# Content Hub to Sitecore Search Connector

-**Content Hub Search Connector** is a reference implementation for synchronising data between [Sitecore Content Hub](https://www.sitecore.com/products/content-hub) and [Sitecore Search](https://www.sitecore.com/products/sitecore-search).
-Built with Azure Functions and designed for extensibility, this open-source solution provides a solid foundation for implementing custom integrations tailored to your data model and business rules.
+**Content Hub Search Connector** is a reference implementation for synchronising data from [Sitecore Content Hub](https://www.sitecore.com/products/content-hub) to [Sitecore Search](https://www.sitecore.com/products/sitecore-search).
+Built with Azure Functions and designed for extensibility, this open-source solution provides a robust foundation for developing custom connectors tailored to your data model and business logic.

-It supports both API-based and queue-based ingestion, with flexible field mapping via a JSON configuration.
+It supports both API-driven and queue-based ingestion and uses a flexible JSON-based configuration for defining field mappings between Content Hub and Search.

+---

 ## Project Overview

-This solution includes three key projects:
+This solution includes three core projects:

 * **`Sitecore.ContentHub.Integration.SearchConnector`**
-  The core Azure Function App that retrieves data from Content Hub and pushes it into Sitecore Search.
+  The Azure Function App responsible for retrieving data from Content Hub and pushing it to Sitecore Search.

 * **`Sitecore.ContentHub.Integration.SearchConnector.AppHost`**
-  A [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) host for local development and orchestration.
+  A [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) host project for local development and orchestration.

 * **`Sitecore.ContentHub.Integration.SearchConnector.ServiceDefaults`**
-  Default service configurations shared across the Aspire project.
+  Shared configuration for Aspire-based local development.

+---

 ## Prerequisites